Civic Monitoring of Public Procurement in Ukraine

 The project aimed to establish an automated monitoring system to track public procurement, including the spending of funds within the healthcare sector.
 This information would then be accessible to every patient in order to increase transparency of healthcare procurement, with the long-term goal being the improvement of service delivery quality.

 At the beginning of 2016 the healthcare sector was characterised with high levels of corruption, misuse of public funds for procurement of medicines and medical products and an overall lack of transparency.
 Medicine prices in particular were affected with some regions paying 3 times the amount another region was paying for the same medicine.

-- TI Ukraine hosted the development, administration, legal support amongst other components of an online procurement monitoring portal called ProZorro.
+- TI Ukraine hosted the development, administration and legal support amongst other components of an online procurement monitoring portal called ProZorro.
 The project also had the active support of other activists, businesses and the government.
 A pilot version of this portal was launched on 12th February 2015Trial & implement new approach

 - Despite the successful launch of the ProZorro system there was no generalized database of identified procurement violations.
 Therefore, TI Ukraine developed the DOZORRO system, this was fully integrated with the ProZorro system and enabled anyone to leave structured feedback on procurements.System development

 - TI Ukraine initially selected 10 civil society regional organisations to improve the accountability of the monitoring of the now readily-available procurement data.
 This later increased to 25 organisations who identify and submit complaints concerning procurement violations.
-TI Ukraine took on the responsibility to professionalize the members of this community through comprehensive training.Monitoring & evaluation
+TI Ukraine took on the responsibility to professionalise the members of this community through comprehensive training.Monitoring & evaluation

 - TI Ukraine attended the OGP Global Summit 2019 in Canada where they shared the Ukrainian experience in healthcare public procurement monitoring.
 This increased the exposure of their work and brought awareness to the benefits of open contracting.AdvocacyAwareness raising

 - The ProZorro system introduced maximum transparency and access to information in the area of procurement.
 On the 28th December 2015 TI Ukraine officially transferred the ProZorro system over to the government.
-Consequently, starting from the 1st August 2016 every public procurement had to be passed the ProZorro system.
+Consequently, starting from the 1st August 2016 every public procurement had to be passed through the ProZorro system.